-What will the score reports look like from students who took the current ACT Writing Test?
+What will the score reports look like from students who took the current ACT writing test?

-Scores for the current ACT Writing Test will be reported as they are currently, a single score on the 2–12 scale.
+Scores for the current ACT writing test will be reported as they are currently, a single score on the 2–12 scale.

 Can you tell me more about the recent online testing ACT conducted?

-We are excited about the success of the April CBT administration.
-This was the first-ever, computer-based administration of a national undergraduate college admissions exam and was administered to approximately 4,000 students at 80 test sites.
+We are excited about the success of the April online administration.
+This was the first-ever, online administration of a national undergraduate college admissions exam and was administered to approximately 4,000 students at 80 test sites.
 While some sites experienced start-up issues, we received terrific feedback from test center supervisors and students, and learned some valuable information.
 We made very good progress—we’re already doing what others are talking about doing.

 Will you let schools test on more than one test day?

-Will the computer-based ACT be shorter (adaptive)?
+Will the online ACT be shorter (adaptive)?

 All devices must have the administrative tools and capabilities to temporarily disable features, functionalities, and applications that could present a security risk during test administration including, but not limited to: unrestricted Internet access, cameras (still and video), screen capture (live and recorded), email and instant message, Bluetooth connections, application switching, and printing.
-Technical requirements for ACT Aspire are expected to also apply to the ACT.
-ACT Aspire technical requirements are posted at www.discoveractaspire.org/technical-requirements.html.
+Technical requirements for ACT Aspire are expected to also apply to The ACT.
+ACT Aspire technical requirements are posted at www.discoveractaspire.org/assessments/technical-requirements/.

-We are developing a technical guide to help schools check their systems to determine if they meet the requirements for CBT testing.
+We are developing a technical guide to help schools check their systems to determine if they meet the requirements for online testing.
 In addition, we will provide access to a system check tool that will allow schools to validate the readiness of each device.
-As we move closer to launching CBT testing, a site readiness plan will be available to take schools through the required preparation steps to ensure they are technically ready for testing.
+As we move closer to launching online testing, a site readiness plan will be available to take schools through the required preparation steps to ensure they are technically ready for testing.

-Can schools use tablets like iPads and Chrome books to administer the ACT test?
+Can schools use tablets like iPads and Chrome books to administer The ACT test?